rstens/bdds-template/README.md

 ## Usage (Local)

 1. Start the application under test
-2. Make sure you have Java installed (Min.
-Version 1.8)
+2. Make sure you have Java installed (Version 1.8)
 3. Navigate to the /testing/functional directory and...

 The following commands will launch the tests with the individual browsers: